Wildlife - Steller Sea Lion

 Steller Sea Lion - Eumetopias jubatus

-The Steller Sea Lion is the largest species of sea lion in the world and certainly look (and sound!) impressive when viewed from our boats.
+The Steller Sea Lion is the largest species of sea lion in the world and certainly looks (and sounds!) impressive when viewed from our boats.
 They have short fur which is light tan in colour and large dark brown flippers that help make them relatively quick and agile onshore and tremendously quick and agile in the sea.

 Like all other eared seals, Steller sea lions are polygynous.
-However, instead of coercing females into harems, males will fight for and defend their territory in which the females are able to move about freely.
-During the mating season these males are so busy guarding their sections of shoreline that they may fast from mid May until August.
+However, instead of coercing females into harems, males will fight for and defend their territory so that the females can move about freely.
+During the mating season, these males are so busy guarding their sections of shoreline that they may fast from mid-May until August.